8go/matrix-commander/README.md

                         should see a text message indicating success.
 You should now be verified across all devices and across all users.
-  --logout LOGOUT       Logout this or all devices from the Matrix homeserver.
+  --logout LOGOUT_TYPE  Logout this or all devices from the Matrix homeserver.
                         This requires exactly one argument.
 Two choices are
                         offered: 'me' and 'all'.
 Provide one of these choices.
                         If you choose 'me', only the one device matrix-